qudrnjs11000/PracticeGitHub/README.md

 # MyCart
-MyCart is a shopping solution service for which lets you manage your wishlists in a single page.
+MyCart is a shopping solution service which lets you manage your wishlists in a single page.